-Once the Jesuits were approved by Pope Paul III in 1540 (upper left and right), they began to spread as teachers throughout Europe and as missionaries to the new worlds East and West.
-When they were suppressed by Papal decree in 1773, their churches, schools, missions, and undertakings were lost, and the lives of individual Jesuits, many mentioned on this site, were dramatically changed.
-When Pope Pius VII restored the Order in 1814, they began from scratch their apostolic work for the good of souls and of the Church.
-Their efforts before and since the Suppression have been recognized in various ways, among them through the philatelic items mentioned on this site.The United States of America in 1898 was the first to honor a Jesuit (Fr.
-Jacques Marquette) with a stamp.
-And since then many others have been honored as saints and martyrs, missionaries and explorers, educators and scholars, scientists and mathematicians, churchmen, statesmen, pastors and artists.
-May this collection call to mind their mission, lives and institutions in both the old and the restored Society.
-My thanks also for contributions to this collection to: the Ateneo de Manila University, Hilda K. Abola, Joseph Billotti, SJ, Jailton Caldeira Brant, Greg Ciesielski, Joseph Daoust, SJ, Dennis Dillon, SJ, Alfonso Fernandez, Roland Francart, SJ, Xarles Garcia Torres, Susan Amy Hunt, Fr.
-Ken Kaucheck, Noelene Keough, Kevin Kientz, Bob Kolacki, Betsy Lewandowski, Dr. Antonino LoNardo, Jasson Aníbal Mujica Sánchez SJ, Luis Ong, Jr., Gregorio F. Paredes, Vincent Romano, Marguerite St. Clare, Richard Sartor, Don Serva, SJ, Robin Tong, and Gerardo Villar, SJ.
+Once the Jesuits (the Society of Jesus) were approved by Pope Paul III in 1540 (upper left and right), these Roman Catholic priests and brothers began to spread as teachers throughout Europe and as missionaries to the New Worlds East and West.
+When they were suppressed by Papal decree in 1773, their churches, schools, missions, and undertakings were lost, and the lives of individual Jesuits, many of them mentioned on this site, were dramatically changed.
+Once Pope Pius VII restored the Order in 1814, they began from scratch their apostolic work for the good of souls and of the Church.
+Their efforts before and since the Suppression have been recognized in various ways, among them through the philatelic items mentioned on this site.

+I am deeply indebted and grateful to Rafael Mateos, SJ and Mag.
+Wilhelm Reme, who have shared with me their vast knowledge of this field and many of the images on this website.
+My thanks also for contributions to this collection to: the Ateneo de Manila University, Hilda K. Abola, Josean Arbizu, Joseph Billotti, SJ, Jailton Caldeira Brant, Greg Ciesielski, Joseph Daoust, SJ, Dennis Dillon, SJ, Alfonso Fernandez, Roland Francart, SJ, Xarles Garcia Torres, Susan Amy Hunt, Fr.
+Ken Kaucheck, Noelene Keough, Kevin Kientz, Bob Kolacki, Betsy Lewandowski, Dr. Antonino LoNardo, Jasson Aníbal Mujica Sánchez SJ, Luis Ong, Jr., Gregorio F. Paredes, Friederika Priemer, T. Raghavan, Vincent Romano, Marguerite St. Clare, Richard Sartor, Don Serva, SJ, Robin Tong, and Gerardo Villar, SJ.